langurmonkey/website-source/content/blog/2011/astronomy-cast-just-had-tell-you-about-it.md

 Special and general relativity, the history of astronomy, black holes, sun spots, gamma-ray bursts, telescope types, space missions, quasars, quantum mechanics, the search for a theory of everything or the age of the Universe are just a tiny sample of what you can expect from their enjoyable talks.

-If you are interested in astrophysics, physics and science in general, or you are just curious and want to know more about the Universe we live in, add the Astronomy Cast feed to your podcast aggregator of choice right now.
+If you are interested in astrophysics, physics and science in general, or you are just curious and want to know more about the Universe we live in, add the Astronomy Cast feed to your podcast client of choice right now.